ozw1z5rd/oqtadrive/doc/install.md

     `PORT=/dev/ttyS0 make flash`

 - If you want to automatically start the *OqtaDrive* daemon whenever the system boots, you can enable it as a *systemd* service.
-This of course only works if your system is using *systemd* as its init system, which is the case with *Raspian* on the *Pi*.
+This of course only works if your system is using *systemd* as its init system, which is the case with *RaspberryPi OS* on the *Pi*.
 Note that also in this step, it's necessary to specify the serial port device:

     `PORT=/dev/ttyS0 make service_on`